 Home sleep apnea tests only monitor your breathing and oxygen levels.
 Overnight sleep studies monitor significantly more vitals related to sleep, including your brain waves and leg and eye movements.
 Because an at-home sleep apnea test does not capture information about total sleep time, nighttime awakenings, or sleep stages, it cannot test for non-breathing-related sleep disorders, such as narcolepsy.

-The American Academy of Sleep Medicine only recommends using at-home sleep tests to diagnose obstructive sleep apnea.
+At-home sleep tests are generally only used to diagnose obstructive sleep apnea.
 They are not currently indicated for central sleep apnea, a rarer form of sleep apnea where the pauses in breathing are caused not by a collapse of the airways, but by the brain’s failure to send signals to breathe.

 If the results of your at-home sleep test are inconclusive, or if you have additional symptoms that warrant a more comprehensive evaluation, your doctor may recommend an additional polysomnogram.
 It is also important to note that while an at-home sleep test can be used to diagnose obstructive sleep apnea, an overnight study in a sleep lab allows for therapeutic intervention such as CPAP therapy.

 How to Decide if an At-Home Sleep Apnea Test Is Right for You

 At-home sleep apnea tests are currently prescribed to healthy adults with symptoms that suggest moderate or severe OSA, and not another sleep disorder.
 If that describes you, and you would prefer to take your test at home instead of in a sleep center, an at-home sleep apnea test may be the right choice for you.